SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/working-with-sales-guide.md

     3. In the **Sales guide** dialog you have three options:

-        * Click **Create** to create the **Contract meeting** appointment, which is the next follow-up in the sales guide.
+        * Click **Create** to create the **Contract meeting** follow-up, which is the next follow-up in the sales guide.
 This takes you directly to the dialog for follow-ups.

         * Click **Cancel** if you do not want to create the follow-up at the moment.
 The **Sales guide** dialog closes and you should remember to create the follow-up later on.